harshrathore2303/WebSockets/README.md

 - Once the communication link is established and the connections are opened, message exchange will take place in bidirectional mode until the connection persists between client-server.
 If anyone of them (client-server) dies or decide to close the connection then it is closed by both the party.
 - The way in which the socket works is slightly different from how HTTP works, the status code 101 denotes the switching protocol in WebSocket.

+# Why websocket?
+- Developed after Long polling because of overuse of resources.

+# How WebSockets Work (Behind the Scenes)
+- Websockets initializes as HTTP request and response.
+WebSocket connections are established by upgrading an HTTP request/response pair.
+- This is done with the help of header such as connection, upgrade

+# Data Transfer
+- frames means data segments and communication from both side is done in frames.
+- **text frame**:- contains text data
+- **binary data frames**:- contains binary data
+- **ping/pong frames**:- are used to check the connection, sent from the server, the browser responds to these automatically.
+- there’s also “connection close frame” and a few other service frames.

 ## Applications
 - Chat application
 - Gaming application